Feel calm fast. These easy techniques can help move you from fight-or-flight mode into peaceful serenity.

 There’s a good reason for this.

-The sympathetic nervous system is “wired” within your torso as part of your body that helps you feel more alert, while the parasympathetic nervous system is in your neck, spine, and pelvis and helps you feel more calm.
+The sympathetic nervous system is “wired” within your torso as part of your body that helps you feel more alert, while the parasympathetic nervous system is in your neck, spine, and pelvis and helps you feel calmer.

 The advantage of being in your parasympathetic system is that it allows you to: